KWES-TV: KWES-TV

 In 1991, four years of receivership finally ended when Drewry Communications made a winning $4.8 million bid for KTPX.
-For Drewry, it was a return to the Permian Basin market, as he had been the majority owner of KMID-TV until 1985.
+For Drewry, it was a return to the Permian Basin market, as company patriarch Ransom H. Drewry had been co-founder and majority owner of KMID-TV from 1953 until 1985.

 Drewry drew on its connections at KMID as it started to rebuild the station.
 It lured general manager John Foster, a KMID employee of 32 years, to KTPX by offering him an equity position.
-Over the next two years, the new ownership invested $1.35 million in capital improvements, including a satellite newsgathering truck and a new news set, and the title of the stations' newscasts was changed to NewsWest 9 in July 1992.
-The call sign was changed to KWES-TV on August 16, 1993; by the time that Drewry Communications founder Ransom H. Drewry died in January 1994, station personnel credited his ownership with revitalizing channel 9.
+Over the next two years, the new ownership invested $1.35 million in capital improvements, including a satellite newsgathering truck and a new news set, and the title of the station's newscasts was changed to NewsWest 9 in July 1992.
+The call sign was changed to KWES-TV on August 16, 1993; by Ransom Drewry's death in January 1994, station personnel credited his ownership with revitalizing channel 9.

 Drewry's expansion in the Permian Basin market grew to include Hispanic media.
 Telemundo had been broadcast to the Odessa area by translator K60EE since February 1991.
 Drewry assumed operations of the Telemundo station (now KTLE-LD) in 2000, and in March 2001, it debuted the first full-length Spanish-language local newscast in the market.
 The next year, the company acquired KTXC (104.7 FM), a station in Lamesa airing a Regional Mexican format, to add to its Hispanic media portfolio.

 Drewry had planned to sell its stations to London Broadcasting in 2008; however, by January 2009, the deal fell through.
 It was another six years before the company sold its broadcasting portfolio to Raycom Media for $160 million in 2015.
 The sale was completed on December 1.

 Raycom announced a $3.6 billion merger into Atlanta-based Gray Television, owner of KOSA-TV, on June 25, 2018.
 Gray opted to retain KOSA-TV as well as KWAB, KTLE, and The CW affiliation (which had aired on a subchannel of KWES since 2014) and sold KWES-TV, along with WTOL in Toledo, Ohio, to Tegna Inc. for $105 million.
 KWAB was subsequently converted to KCWO-TV, carrying CW+ programming with a simulcast on KOSA-TV's second digital subchannel.
 The sale was completed on January 2, 2019.

+Nexstar Media Group, owner of KMID and operator of KPEJ-TV in the Midland–Odessa market, acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented KWES from being integrated into KMID and KPEJ.